Why I left Craft CMS for Kirby

 Craft’s fantastic Matrix field makes it easy to inject almost any kind of marked-up content into its entry panel.
 And Matrix blocks can be custom built from a huge choice of Matrix fields to create both simple and complex layouts.

-But for me, Matrix’s complicated UI was too distracting when writing and editing even simple blog posts
+But, Matrix’s complicated UI was too distracting when writing and editing even simple blog posts

 My writing seemed to lose all its sense of continuity whenever blocks of text were interrupted by larger Matrix blocks.
 Just re-positioning an image block often required splitting an existing multi-paragraph text block — in a clumsy routine of creating a new text block and then pasting text from the old block into the new one.